Close Ad

 When we see a beautiful, helpless baby, we’d think anyone would want to help them, but that’s not always the case.
-Sometimes babies are left sick and alone until they become children who are still alone– unless someone intervenes.
+Sometimes babies are left sick and alone until they become children who are still alone-- unless someone intervenes.
 Two years ago, someone did intervene for baby Gisele.

 Liz Smith worked as the director of nursing at Franciscan Children’s hospital in Brighton, Mass., and was going about her business on a normal work day when she was stopped in her tracks by a beautiful baby girl with bright blue eyes and brown hair.

-She looked like something out of a fairy tale, but her life had been anything but a fairy tale so far.
+out of a fairy tale, but her life had been anything but a fairy tale so far.

 “Who’s this beautiful angel?”
 Smith asked the nurse who was caring for the baby.
 “Her name is Gisele."